 Have you thought about starting a company to provide services while protecting yourself from liability concerns?
 All businesses should consider a formal entity structure, but there are some that would do better as a corporation than other types.
 See the ZenBusiness entity guide to see what’s right for you.

 Indiana professional corporations (PCs) are owned and operated by licensed professionals.
 Only those who perform services that require a state license may form a PC in Indiana.
 Here’s how to get started.

-Determine whether an Indiana professional corporation structure is right for you
+Determine whether an Indiana PC structure is right for you

 An Indiana PC is a structure formed to provide services by professionals who are licensed in the state.
 Examples include real estate agents/brokers, architects, financial advisors, and health care professionals.

 If you have a professional license, you can form an Indiana limited liability corporation (LLC).
 However, this structure doesn’t offer the same level of protection as a PC.

 The corporate structure of a PC offers greater liability protections for shareholders, although they are subject to more complex record keeping and reporting requirements.